 Similarly, when one begins neglecting a few tasks and responsibilities at work or at home, the list may begin to pile up.
-As such, when a depressed person thinks about the things they have to do, they may feel overwhelmed by the pile of things they have put off doing.
-This may result in them feeling guilty or thinking that they are ineffective or even, a failure.
-This will also worsen the depression.
+As such, often when a depressed person thinks about the things they have to do, they might feel overwhelmed by the accumulation of the things that they have neglected.
+This might result in them feeling guilty or thinking that they are ineffective or even, a failure.
+This will also perpetuate the depression and the depression cycle.